Be the Hero of Your Next Event - Apps for Sales & Marketing

 - Sales Enablement – Organizations with a distributed workforce or mobile reps are turning to apps to host their collateral – pitch decks, competitive battle cards, and one page explainers – along with other sales resources, that put those documents at their fingertips.

 - Sales Training – Build lightweight apps that communicate the latest product details and updates to the sales team.
 Combine them with embedded videos and short quizzes that ensure the knowledge you’re attempting to transfer is actually received.
+Here are four ways to boost employee training with apps.

 - Sales Kickoffs – Building excitement around a product release or a new quarter can be all the more involving if the event has its own go-to mobile resource that reinforces the learning happening at the kickoff.
 Even create a mini, internal social network through the use of activity feeds and photo albums.